kunamin/7days_end/README.md

-# Dice_Adventure
- A math problem-solving game with the genres of RPG and adventure
+# 7 days until the end of the world